The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Reviewed by Kayti Nika Raet for Readers' Favorite (4 STARS)

-Plot-wise, Here Be Dragons was very good.
+Plot-wise, Sleeping With The Dragon was very good.
 I loved the slow build-up of tension and how things almost became claustrophobic as Anna's friends were slowly whittled away, one by one, leaving her more vulnerable to whatever disaster lay ahead.
 As for Nils' character, I was a little confused as to whether readers were supposed to view him as a bad guy or good guy.
 On one hand he's obviously the love of her life and cares very deeply about her, but on the other he's extremely prejudiced (especially given the fact that he's living in a foreign country) and a bit controlling.
 So when he tells Anna to stop seeing one of her Arab friends because he deals in the black market, you have to wonder if he's genuinely concerned or if it was just a convenient lie.

 In fact, a lot about Nils' character remained ambiguous till the end, which I kept going over in my head long after the last page was turned.
 Otherwise, an excellent read.